 Tableau is a great tool for performing Data Analytics and Visualization for your business data.
 However, at times, you need to transfer this data from multiple sources to your Tableau account for analysis.
 Building an in-house solution for this process could be an expensive and time-consuming task.
 Hevo Data, on the other hand, offers a No-code Data Pipeline that can automate your data transfer process, hence allowing you to focus on other aspects of your business like Analytics, Customer Management, etc.

-This platform allows you to transfer data from 150+ sources to BI tools like Tableau, and Cloud-based Data Warehouses like Snowflake, Google BigQuery, Amazon Redshift, etc. It will provide you with a hassle-free experience and make your work life much easier.
+This platform allows you to transfer data from 150+ sources to various destinations, and Cloud-based Data Warehouses like Snowflake, Google BigQuery, Amazon Redshift, etc. It will provide you with a hassle-free experience and make your work life much easier.

 Share your views on connecting Tableau Heatmaps in the comments section!